resistics/resistics/docs/source/formats/timeseries/ATS-timeseries.rst

     :lines: 9-13
     :lineno-start: 9

-:python:`atsReader.getUnscaledData(startTime, stopTime)` will read timeseries data from the data files and returns a :class:`~resistics.dataObjects.timeData.TimeData` object.
+:python:`atsReader.getUnscaledData(startTime, stopTime)` will read timeseries data from the data files and returns a :class:`~resistics.time.data.TimeData` object.
 Unscaled data is the raw data without any conversion to field units.
 The units for unscaled data are not consistent between data formats and in the case of ATS data are integer counts.

-After reading in some data, it is natural to view it. :class:`~resistics.dataObjects.timeData.TimeData` can be viewed using the :meth:`~resistics.dataObjects.timeData.TimeData.view` method of the class.
+After reading in some data, it is natural to view it. :class:`~resistics.time.data.TimeData` can be viewed using the :meth:`~resistics.time.data.TimeData.view` method of the class.
 Passing a matplotlib figure object to this method allows for more control over the layout of the plot.

 .. literalinclude:: ../../../../examples/formats/atsReaderExamples.py
     :linenos: